 Concerning the Current COVID-19 Pandemic

 We have implemented our own response plan to keep our clients, volunteers, and staff members safe and healthy at The Bridge and emphasize to anyone coming in for services that they should stay home if symptomatic, or have been in contact with someone that is ill.
-We will conduct meetings via phone and digital meeting platforms as we are committed to a practice of social distancing in all areas of work for at least the next few weeks.
-No one on our staff has been diagnosed with, or knowingly exposed to, COVID-19.
-We will monitor the situation closely and will make determinations daily on how to best protect those we serve, our community partners, and our entire team.
+We will conduct meetings via phone and digital meeting platforms when possible as we are committed to a practice of social distancing in all areas of work.

 The Bridge’s mission is founded on empowering youth and their families to overcome mental health challenges and trauma and in times of health-related isolation, it is important to encourage everyone to innovate new ways to cope, stay socially connected and feel empowered.